 Little Princes: One Man’s Promise to Bring Home the Lost Children of Nepal

-My friend, Mariam, showed this book when we were traveling through Nepal and told me wanted to read it.
-The title of the book is pretty much self-explanatory and is about a Conor Grennan’s, (the author) battle to save and bring back home the lost children of Nepal.
+My friend, Mariam, showed me this book when we were traveling through Nepal and told me she wanted to read it.
+The title of the book is pretty much self-explanatory and is about Conor Grennan’s, (the author) battle to save and bring back home the lost children of Nepal.
+Definitely one of the best travel books I have read.

 The heartwarming memoir is an inspirational story of how one man can make a difference and drives the reader into an exotic world that most of us know little about.
-Even though it’s not a typical travel book that will inspire you to pack the bags and explore Nepal, but it will give you a perspective on Nepalese culture, traditions, customs, and socio-economic situation.
+Even though it’s not among the typical travel books that will inspire you to pack the bags and explore Nepal, but it will give you a perspective on Nepalese culture, traditions, customs, and socio-economic situation.
 The book is so well written that it can be read in one evening.

 Don’t Go There: From Chernobyl to North Korea—one man’s quest to lose himself and find everyone else in the world’s strangest places.